lappn99/gltrace_rs/README.md

     * It may seem like the design of the `TraceOutputGenerator` is over engineering for such a simple thing.
 My thought is that different implementations can format the trace output differently.
 Like one for outputting it in a binary format etc. Basically, to provide a facility to easily extend the library.
 3. Capture data buffers/shaders/mappings/textures etc.
     * This is related to #1 and #2.
 Really just capture *all* the data that is flowing to/from the GPU and store it.
+4. Profiler
+    * Not only is a trace helpful, but so is performance analysis!
+5. Make safer(?)
+    * Honestly im surprised that it works as well as it does currently.